How to Remove Pesticides and Wax from Produce: What Actually Works (and What Doesn't)

 • People expecting a commercial produce wash spray to be meaningfully superior to baking soda or alkaline water—the evidence doesn't support the premium

-Does washing produce remove pesticides?
+Does washing produce actually remove pesticides?

 Wax is oil-based.
 Vinegar is acidic.
 Acids don't emulsify oils—alkaline solutions do.
 This is basic chemistry, and it's why vinegar is the wrong tool for removing wax from apples.